|Home | Biography | Books | Poems | Interviews | Writing Services | Links | Contact | silaron ||

 BiographyRob Taylor was born in Port Moody, BC, and currently lives in Vancouver with his wife, Marta.

 He has been writing poetry since 2003 and prose since 2012.
-His poems and short stories have appeared in more than forty journals, magazines and anthologies.
+His poems, short stories and essays have appeared in more than forty journals, magazines and anthologies.
 His individual poems and stories have won multiple awards, including PULP Literature's 2014 Hummingbird Prize for Flash Fiction.

 His first book of poetry, The Other Side of Ourselves, was published in April 2011 from Cormorant Books.
 Prior to publication, the manuscript for the book won the 2010 Alfred G. Bailey Prize.